alteryx/promote-python/README.md

 ### <a name="objects"></a>`objects` Directory
 Users can also add an `objects` directory to the root directory of their project to store helper scripts that are used by the deployment script.
 Please refer to the [Model Directory Structure](#directory) above for an example.
 The `objects` directory is a great place to put pretrained models and other model dependencies.
 It is a best practice to train models outside of the `deploy.py` script and to save the trained model to the `objects` directory.
 This prevents the Promote app from attempting to retrain the model on each redeploy.

-**Example**
+**Example:**
 ```python
 my_model = pickle.load( open( "./objects/my_model.p", "rb" ) )
 ```
 <hr>

 ### Deployment
 Currently, the only way to deploy a python model is to execute the `deploy.py` script from a command line terminal.
-To do this, open a command line window, navigate to the root project directory and run the following
+To do this, open a command line window, navigate to the root project directory and run the following:
 ```python
 python deploy.py
 ```